ParadeTo/vue-date-range/readme.md

 # Props
 ## Calendar
 * show-lunar: Show lunar or not.
 Default is false.
-* ~~day-of-month: Use to init calendar month, any day in the month is ok.
-Default is today.~~
 * disable-days-before-today: Disable days before today or not.
 * days-disabled-start: Disable days after this day.
 * days-disabled-end: Disable days before this day.